properCase/blessed/README.md

 #### Node

-The base node which everything inherits from.
+The base node which everything Inherits.

 ##### Options: